-Various majors under its Bachelor degree programs are offered at Kentucky Christian University.
-Among them are advanced bible studies, bible and ministry, biology, business administration with focus on accounting, management and sport management, counseling psychology, history, humanities, music business, music performance, nursing, social work, teacher education, worship and university studies.
+Various majors under its Bachelor’s degree programs are offered at Kentucky Christian University.
+Among them are advanced bible studies, bible and ministry, biology, business administration with a focus on accounting, management and sport management, counseling psychology, history, humanities, music business, music performance, nursing, social work, teacher education, worship and university studies.

 The graduate program offers master’s degrees in biblical studies and Christian leadership with majors in theological studies, Christian ministry, pastoral care, leadership and preaching.